 If you are considering visiting Amsterdam, you might want to know a little bit about the city.
-This will not only help you get an idea of what the city is actually like, but knowing some facts about Amsterdam can also be a lot of fun.
+This will not only help you get an idea of what the city is actually like but knowing some facts about Amsterdam can also be a lot of fun.
 There is a lot to say about this city, as it is rich in both history and culture.

-Amsterdam is a city that is known globally, therefore lots of people know at least a little bit about Amsterdam.
+Amsterdam is a city that is known globally; therefore, lots of people know at least a little bit about Amsterdam.
 But the city has a lot to offer, so here are probably a lot of facts you might not know yet about this city.

 Amsterdam has a rich history as it is over 600 years old, but there is also a lot to say about, for example, culture.
 All of the facts will be further explained so you won’t be left hanging with questions.

-The history of Amsterdam as capital city dates back to April 20th 1806, when Napoleon got handed the keys to this city.
+The history of Amsterdam as the capital city dates back to April 20th, 1806, when Napoleon got handed the keys to this city.
 He decided to give Amsterdam such an important role.
 However, the official start of Amsterdam as the capital city was in 1983.
 Even though the national government moved from Amsterdam to The Hague after the French had left, Amsterdam still remains the capital city of the Netherlands.

 The Netherlands is a country that is quite open and tolerant.
 This attracts people from all over the world.
 Amsterdam is a popular city for foreigners to move to, which has led to 180 different nationalities in just the city.

-These nationalities include but are not limited to French, American, Moroccan, Australian, Israelian, South-African, and German.
+These nationalities include but are not limited to French, American, Moroccan, Australian, Israelian, South African, and German.

 Amsterdam’s name is pretty self-explanatory and actually makes a lot of sense.
 The city is located at a river called the Amstel.
 In this river, there is a dam that was put there in the 13th century.
 "Amsterdam" came from the dam in the Amstel.

 It is a well-known fact that cycling is very popular in the Netherlands.
 In fact, our capital city has more bikes than inhabitants.
-Amsterdam has about 872.922 inhabitants, and about 881.000 bikes.
-Not all of those bikes are used though, since some have sunk to the bottom of the canals.
+Amsterdam has about 872.922 inhabitants and about 881.000 bikes.
+Not all of those bikes are used, though, since some have sunk to the bottom of the canals.

-Amsterdam is a city that has a lot of canals.
+Amsterdam is a city that has a lot of famous canals.
 In fact, Amsterdam has the second most canals out of all of the cities in the world.
 Even more than Venice in Italy.

 (Click here to learn more about the Amsterdam canals)

 When thinking about the Netherlands, the windmill is one of the first things that comes to people’s minds.
-With Amsterdam being the biggest city of the Netherlands, it is not surprising that the city is home to several windmills.
+With Amsterdam being the biggest city in the Netherlands, it is not surprising that the city is home to several windmills.